 11. Paper plates and cups

 A family with a new baby will eat many meals at home, and with that comes many dishes that require washing.
 If you’re bringing a meal (or not!), showing up with paper plates and disposable cups is always a great idea.
 We love this eco-friendly all-in-one plate and utensil set.

 12. Homemade energy balls

-Not only are energy balls packed with energy-promoting nutrients, but they’re also pretty delicious too.
+Energy balls are packed with energy-promoting nutrients but are also pretty delicious.
 Make a batch or two of these dark chocolate nut butter balls to bring when you visit.
-Everyone in the house is sure to love them, so make a few extra just for mom.
+Everyone in the house will love them, so make a few extras just for mom.

 13. A book or two

 …preferably not about birth, babies, or postpartum.